S'porean pleads guilty to fighting with family of 3 over spilled beer in JB mall: 'I was forced to defend myself'

 Four Singaporeans who were involved in a fight at a shopping centre in Johor Bahru were charged in Malaysian court on Christmas Eve.

-Married couple Chua Chin Heng, 56 and Ice Sou Peng, 55, as well as their son, Axi Chua Kai Jun, 27, were charged with intentionally causing hurt to Suresh Vanaz at KSL City mall on Dec 21 at 5.17pm.
+Married couple Louis Chua Chin Heng, 56 and Annie Loe Sou Peng, 55, as well as their son, Axl Chua Kai Jun, 27, were charged with intentionally causing hurt to Suresh Vanaz at KSL City mall on Dec 21 at 5.17pm.

-Suresh was charged with voluntarily causing hurt to Chua Chin Heng, reported Bernama.
+Suresh was charged with voluntarily causing hurt to Louis Chua, reported The Straits Times.

-The police said the fight was due to a dispute after Ice Sou Peng was splashed with beer when someone nearly bumped into her.
+The police said the fight was due to a dispute after Loe Sou Peng was splashed with beer when someone nearly bumped into her.

-Suresh later explained on social media that it happened at the counter of a spa in the mall.
+Suresh later recounted on social media that it happened at the counter of a massage parlour in the mall.

 "Unfortunately, about two minutes later, a Chinese family confronted and attacked me.
 I repeatedly explained that it was an accident.
 During the confrontation, racist remarks were made, and there was behaviour that appeared to look down on Malaysians.
 And I have to defend myself."